Research

 Research Interests

-An aspect that has always fascinated me about the field of operator algebras is its connection to the foundations of quantum theory.
-Throughout my post-graduate studies, I have continued to explore this connection through a pure mathematical lens.
-For example, I have also been working on projects related to quantum graphs.
+Throughout my graduate studies, I have explored this connection to quantum information through a pure mathematical lens.
+For example, I have been working on projects related to quantum graphs.
 Quantum graphs arise as a noncommutative generalization of classical graphs in graph theory.
-They have first been introduced as a generalization of non-confusability graphs in error correction.
+They have first been introduced as a generalization of confusability graphs in error correction.
 There are two main approaches to this noncommutative generalization, which have been shown to be equivalent in the past.
 The first approach involves a quantization of the edge relation and the second is given by a quantiziation of the adjacency matrix.
 I am mainly interested in finding appropriate generalizations of concepts in graph theory to the theory of quantum graphs.
+Additionally, I have recently started to explore aspects of complexity theory in connection to non-local games.

 Preprints